Dear Home-Ec 101,

 I’m not exactly the crafty type, but I think you can do something called a mask and spray the shirt with a 50 / 50 bleach mixture to make some pretty cool upcycled shirts.

 A quick search on Google gave me this easy project that just requires freezer paper, an iron, bleach, water, and a spray bottle.
 (And an artistic hand, you won’t find that here, hopefully you can print out a template or something to trace, this girl can barely draw a stick figure.)

-My advice would be to make sure the stain lies in an area where the color is transitioning so it’s less obvious, like in the example below.
+My advice would be to make sure the stain lies in an area where the color is transitioning so it’s less obvious.
 The mottling would do more to hide a stain than if you removed all the color and the stain remained.

 And of course, you know I was attracted to this one.

 I’m pretty sure I can hear Jenn Fowler and Melanie Nelson *squeeing* from here and neither of them are the type to squee.

 Good luck with your stained shirt.
 I hope this idea works out.
 If not, you could always save it and other t-shirts with memories to turn into a quilt or wall-hanging.